pymk/pymk.github.io/content/about/index.md

 My name is Payam and I am an analytics engineer.

-My interests include data processes, creating R and Python packages, developing dashboards, and setting up automation.
-I work in biotech and primarily work with clinical and sample data using R and Python.
+I am interested in automation, ETL processes, creating internal packages, and developing dashboards for insightful data visualization.

-On my free time, I enjoy reading, tinkering, working out, gaming, and walking my cat.
+On my free time, I enjoy reading, tinkering, working out, coding, and gaming.

 For complete resume, please reach out to me at `pymkdb@gmail.com`.